tfgg/yournextmep/_candidates/eu2014/engdem/david-knight.md

 person: david-knight
 region: south-east
 party: engdem
-title: South East - English Democrats - David Knight
+title: David Knight is running for MEP in South East for the English Democrats
 incumbent: false
 ---